 The Queen Commands Blacks To Be Workers NOT Employers

 The Year was 1865.
 The place was the Caribbean island of Jamaica.
 The man was Paul Bogle, The circumstance was the dire conditions of the former slaves.
 These, now free, men sent a letter to Queen Victoria asking for Crown lands in order that they might cultivate it.
 This would allow them the opportunity to eke out an existence and thereby achieve black economic empowerment.
 The response of the queen was quite instructive.
-Instructive, if only because it speaks to the view held by white supremacist, even to today, of the role of blacks.
+Instructive, if only because it speaks to systematic, deliberate black economic oppression by white supremacist, even to today.
 The queen outlines the supremacist position thus:

 “…the prosperity of the labouring classes (Africans) depends… on their working for wages, not uncertainly or capriciously, but steadily and continuously, at the time when their labour is wanted and for so long as it is wanted… if they would use this industry and thereby render the plantations productive , they would enable the planters to pay them higher wages…it is from their own industry and prudence (as workers) in availing themselves of the means of prospering…and not from any such schemes as have been suggested to them, that they must look for an improvement in their condition…”

 What her majesty is saying most eloquently, is that their advancement MUST and CAN ONLY be achieved as employees.
 It MUST NOT be sort through self-reliance, or by being employers.
 Every effort has and is made, to ensure that Africans are not part of the land owner class.
 They must forever live a life of servitude.
 They must depend on their white overlords for sustenance.
 Blacks MUST depend on the wages they earn as employees to improve their living conditions.